-This sets the stage for the following picture showing all the possible fifo shapes that may be morphed from the octave shape of a single tritone (illustrated by L) by either holding the outer notes and moving the inner one, or holding the inner note and moving the outer ones (which are the same note, harmonically).
+The following picture shows all the possible fifo shapes that may be morphed from the octave shape of a single tritone (illustrated by tritone L) by either holding the outer notes and moving the inner one, or holding the inner note and moving the outer ones (which are the same note, harmonically).
+In other words, all the ways of breaking the symmetry.
 These morphings are asymmetric, meaning they hold one note and move the other.
 The resulting compound shapes are cores that determine tonic scales.
 For any tritone, there are only two possible cores, which are mutually incompatible and determine mutually incompatible contexts.
-The cores are represented by the symbol combinations \$LL and LLI, written in an order that identifies a downward trend in the successive morphs.
+The cores are represented by the symbol combinations \$LL and LL, written in an order that identifies a downward trend in the successive morphs.

 The deep significance here is that fifos on the left and right morph symmetrically into each other by altering both notes.
-They share no notes and are mutually dissonant, making the cores of which they're parts mutually incompatible.
+This means they share no notes and are mutually dissonant, providing a simple distinction between classical modes based on them.